Woodfield, South Carolina

 Woodfield is a census-designated place (CDP) in Richland County, South Carolina, United States.
 The population was 9,303 at the 2010 census.
 It is part of the Columbia, South Carolina Metropolitan Statistical Area.

+The former Decker Mall, located near Woodfield along Decker Boulevard, closed in 2011.
+The property was later redeveloped for Richland County government offices.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 7.2 sqkm, of which 7.1 sqkm is land and 0.1 sqkm, or 1.36%, is water.